| || |

 Business Solar Energy Program

-All PV installations in the City of Roseville must comply with the Business Solar Energy Program requirements, and receive a Business Solar Energy Program FORM F - Approval to Interconnect from Roseville Electric prior to operating the PV system.
+All customers desiring to install PV at their Roseville location must apply for and comply to the Business Solar Energy Program requirements, and receive a Business Solar Energy Program FORM F - Approval To Interconnect form from Roseville Electric prior to operating the PV system.
+This applies for all applications including non-rebate, interconnection only requests.

 Businesses interested in building a PV system to sell energy to Roseville Electric, and not wanting to offset the electric load, should contact the Roseville Electric Power Generation Group at 916-79-POWER.

-Business customers may install a 1kW to 1mW CEC-AC watt photovoltaic (PV) solar system designed to offset up to 100% of the customer’s historical metered energy load.
-Under no circumstances may the PV system electric production exceed 100% of the customer’s historical metered load.
+Business customer-generators may install a 1kW to 1mW AC watt photovoltaic (PV) solar system designed to offset up to 100% of the customer-generators last 12 months of metered energy load.
+Under no circumstances may the PV system electric production exceed 100% of the customer-generators historical metered load.

 ALL PV SYSTEM APPLICANTS

-The applicant is required to pay the meter upgrade charge for the applicable required net and PBI meter.
-The business customer meter upgrade charge ranges from $1,056.17 to $4,226.03, and is subject to change.
+The applicant is required to pay meter upgrade charge for the required net meter.
+The meter upgrade charge is subject to change

-All business customer PV projects must apply under this program and receive a FORM F - Approval to Interconnect prior to operating the PV system.
+All business customer-generator PV projects must apply under this program and receive a FORM F - Approval to Interconnect prior to operating the PV system.

 BUILDING PERMIT REQUIRED